 Step 3: Indicate you are planning to take the paper/pencil exam at the National Conference by Registering Your Interest.

-Step 4: Upload the following documentation to your account home page on this site.
+Step 4: Upload a PDF copy of the following documentation to "Your Account" home page on this site.

 - Proof of a minimum of two years of experience as a Service Coordinator; or two years equivalent work in social services or a related health care field on behalf of older adults and/or families; or two years property management experience with responsibility for assisting residents with service acquisition; or in any field with supervisory and/or customer service experience.
 Candidates must submit a resume and documentation of qualifying experience.
 AASC has the option to determine whether the experience is eligible.
 Exam candidates with a 2-year associate's degree in social services or a related health care field may count that degree as 2 years of employment experience.

 - Proof of SC101: Fundamentals of Service Coordination completion through AASC, version 2016 or later.

 - Exam Candidates who hold an Associate's, Bachelor's, or other advanced degree in social services or a related health care field may count that degree as 2 years of employment experience and may sit for the Comprehensive Exam after providing proof of their degree (transcript, copy of diploma, or letter from institution)..

 Step 5: Pay the Comprehensive Exam Fee either by check or credit card if the fee was not paid in advance.
 Payments can be made from your personal home page by logging in at http://aasc.osu.edu/ as you've done when you completed the modules.
 If paying by check, you will be provided with an electronic invoice containing address for payment, amount, etc.

 Step 6: Review the Study Tips in preparation for the Exam.